 The local UI is provided by a web server that is running on the Nerve Device locally.
 Compared to the Management System, the local UI covers features that only concern the node itself.
-It serves three main purposes:
+This chapter will cover:

 - Network configuration

 The credentials for the local UI are set in the node registration process.
 If the product has been configured by TTTech Industrial, you can find the credentials in the customer profile that has been sent as part of the delivery.